puppetlabs/puppetlabs-kubernetes/REFERENCE.md

     This will tell etcd how many WAL files to be kept Defaults to 5

+[*etcd_request_bytes*]
+    This will tell etcd the maximum size of a request in bytes Defaults to 1572864

 [*etcd_ca_key*]
   This is the ca certificate key data for the etcd cluster.
 This must be passed as string not as a file.
   Defaults to undef